BaiGeiQiShi/RepairResults/README.md

 * **LLM-based single-hunk technique:**
    * AlphaRepair

-**Note:** In this repository, we present the plausible and correct patches for each tool.
-Additionally, we have created a repository for each technique and provided corresponding experimental environment and Dockerfile to replicate our experiments.
+In addition to *README.md* (this file), the repo contains for each technique a directory containing the plausible and correct patches (if any) we generated using the technique.
+Please refer to the readme file in each directory for the explanation of the patches.

+In addition to these results, we also created repos for installing, testing, and using the repair techniques for experiment replication.
+We prepared Dockerfiles to facilitate the replication.
+Please see the repos below.
+We want to clarify that these techniques are NOT developed by us.
+They have their original repos created by the authors.
+We created our repos only to help interested users to replicate our experiment.

 <br>